 How do I register for an ATSM during subspecialty training?

 Once you have all the necessary support:

-- Complete the ATSM registration form (PDF 416 kb), which your ATSM Educational Supervisor, ATSM Preceptor and ATSM Director will need to sign
+- Complete the ATSM registration form, available from How to register for an ATSM, which your ATSM Educational Supervisor, ATSM Preceptor and ATSM Director will need to sign

 - Submit the completed form to the RCOG, together with a letter of support from your subspecialty training programme supervisor and the Head of School/Deanery Specialist Training Committee Chair and the appropriate registration fee

 - The Chair of the RCOG’s Subspecialty Committee reviews all applications for ATSMs within subspecialty training